 They make great gifts for family back home, as long as you can get them back through customs!
 Frankincense oil or perfume is also a great choice.

 Woven mats & baskets

-Omani meals are traditionally eaten off large, round floor mats made from woven rattan.
-A couple of sellers at the souq’s entrance sell beautifully coloured floor mats that are pliable enough to be rolled up tightly and carried as cabin baggage (trust me, we did it).
+Traditionally, Omanis eat their meals off large, round floor mats made from woven rattan.
+A couple of stalls at the souq’s entrance sell beautifully coloured floor mats that are pliable enough to roll up tightly and carry back as cabin baggage (trust me, we did it).

 Goat’s wool textiles

 For authentic textiles, head straight to the Omani Heritage Gallery inside nearby Nizwa Souq (more on that in a moment!).
 If you’d rather try your luck inside the souq, a few of the stalls have thick goat’s wool wall-hangings, blankets and table runners stashed away, but you’ll need to poke around as few are out on display.

 We happened upon the souq’s best selection of textiles in a place where few people probably think to look.
 Go inside the fresh produce section (a separate building) and up the staircase at the rear left of the hall.